 Avg. price difference | $25,235 | $19,100 |

-Avg. % market value paid to sellers | 93% | 95% |
+Avg. % market value paid by Opendoor | 93% | 95% |

-Our analysis revealed that approximately 15% of sellers got MORE for their homes than Opendoor later resold them for in 2024.
+Our own analysis revealed that, while a majority of home sellers take a financial hit when selling to Opendoor, approximately 15% of sellers got MORE for their homes than Opendoor later resold them for in 2024.
+So if you're curious what Opendoor would offer for your house, it doesn't hurt to test the waters.

-How Opendoor makes offers
+How Opendoor offers work

 Opendoor’s offers are based on a variety of data points, including what similar homes are selling for in your area.
 They also consider how much risk a property presents based on current market conditions.
 For example, if prices are rising, the company may be more willing to make a higher offer.